 The following table sets forth our selected historical consolidated financial data as of and for each of the periods indicated.
-The selected historical consolidated financial data as of December 31, 2015 and 2014 are derived from the historical audited consolidated financial statements of Mammoth Partners and its consolidated subsidiaries included elsewhere in this prospectus.
-The selected consolidated historical financial data as of March 31, 2016 and for the three months ended March 31, 2016 and 2015 are derived from the historical unaudited consolidated financial statements of Mammoth Partners and its consolidated subsidiaries included elsewhere in this prospectus.
-The selected consolidated historical balance sheet data as of March 31, 2015 are derived from the unaudited consolidated balance sheet of Mammoth Partners and its consolidated subsidiaries as of such date, which is not included in this prospectus.
+The selected historical consolidated financial data as of December 31, 2015 and 2014 and for the years ended December 31, 2015 and 2014 are derived from the historical audited consolidated financial statements of Mammoth Partners and its consolidated subsidiaries included elsewhere in this prospectus.
+The selected consolidated historical financial data as of June 30, 2016 and for the six months ended June 30, 2016 and 2015 are derived from the historical unaudited consolidated financial statements of Mammoth Partners and its consolidated subsidiaries included elsewhere in this prospectus.
+The selected consolidated historical balance sheet data as of June 30, 2015 are derived from the unaudited consolidated balance sheet of Mammoth Partners and its consolidated subsidiaries as of such date, which is not included in this prospectus.
 The unaudited pro forma C Corporation financial data presented give effect to income taxes assuming we operated as a taxable corporation since January 1, 2014.
-Operating results for the years ended December 31, 2015 and 2014 and the three months ended March 31, 2016 and 2015 are not necessarily indicative of results that may be expected for any future periods.
+Operating results for the years ended December 31, 2015 and 2014 and the six months ended June 30, 2016 and 2015 are not necessarily indicative of results that may be expected for any future periods.
 You should review this information together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical consolidated financial statements and related notes of Mammoth Partners and its consolidated subsidiaries included elsewhere in this prospectus.